 ‘In the theatre as in the plague’ wrote Antonin Artaud, ‘there is a kind of strange sun, a light of abnormal intensity by which it seems that the difficult and even the impossible become our normal element.’
 In this spirit, performers of all kinds have adjusted to the cooler light of laptop and smartphone.
 Staff and students in the Department of Theatre and Performance forged a way forward online, recasting limitation as creative opportunity, embracing lockdown life as a new material with which to work.
 Collaborating with each other across the ether from as far afield as the US and Singapore, the medium became the mother of invention.

-I would also like to use this opportunity to extend my thanks to the staff team on Theatre Making 3 and Final Projects, for they have inspired, challenged, supported, questioned, guided and facilitated the students’ learning on this module and this public Festival event.
+For bringing this to pass I salute the staff team on Theatre Making 3 and Final Projects.
+They have inspired, challenged, supported, questioned, guided and facilitated the students’ learning on these modules and this public Festival event.
 In making it possible, they have demonstrated what can be done in extremis; something from which I too have learned.

 We hope you, the audience, enjoy the work!